Bangor University - North Wales Clinical Psychology Programme

 The programme operates the Disability Confident Scheme

-• The minimum criteria identified above with a * are applied when you have indicated, in the application (Basics - Disability Confident Scheme), that you want your application to be assessed under this scheme.
+• The minimum criteria identified above with a * are applied when you have indicated, on your application form (Basics - Disability Confident Scheme), that you want your application to be assessed under this scheme.

-• All minimum criteria need to be met in order to be offered an interview under the disability confident scheme.
+• You will need to meet all the minimum criteria in order to be considered for an interview under the disability confident scheme.

-• Please contact Carolien Lamers ([email protected]) for further information and to discuss support that can be made available to you during the selection process and any reasonable adjustments that might be required during training.
+• Please email Carolien Lamers for further information and to discuss support that can be made available to you during the selection process and any reasonable adjustments that might be required during training.

 Last updated: